 Ah, confidence!
-The one thing most of us thrive to have more of, especially if you’re talking about being a public speaker.
+The one thing many of us strive to have more of, especially if you’re talking about being a public speaker.

-Confidence can be a tricky thing, too little of it and you may not reach your true potentials, too much of it and you may end up flat on your face.
+Confidence can be a tricky thing, too little of it and you may not reach your true potential, too much of it and you may end up looking cocky or arrogant.

 I can’t be any better…